ACCOUNT DEVELOPMENT REPRESENTATIVE CAREER GUIDE

 3. Account Development Representative Required Skills

-Soft Skills: Communication, Relationship Building, Strategic Thinking, Problem Solving, Time Management, Adaptability, Collaboration, Resilience, Negotiation, Customer Focus
+• Soft Skills: Communication, Relationship Building, Time Management, Adaptability, Collaboration

 4. Account Development Representative Career Path

-Most professionals reach the senior level within three to five years, depending on quota attainment consistency and the size of the organization.
-Advancement is driven by pipeline contribution metrics, cross-functional collaboration, and demonstrated ability to engage and influence executive stakeholders.
+Most professionals reach the Senior ADR level within two to four years, depending on quota attainment consistency and depth of enterprise account experience.
+Advancement is driven primarily by demonstrated pipeline contribution, mastery of sales methodologies, and the ability to influence stakeholders at the director level and above.

 5. Account Development Representative Certifications

-HubSpot Sales Software Certification — entry-level credential that validates core sales tools and sequencing capabilities
+HubSpot Sales Software Certification (HubSpot Sales) - demonstrates outreach and sequencing platform fluency

-LinkedIn Sales Navigator Certification — validates proficiency in social selling and account-based prospecting at a tool level
+LinkedIn Sales Insights Certification (LSI) - signals competence in social selling and account-based prospecting

 6. Account Development Representative Salary in the United States

-Account Development Representative salaries in the United States typically range from $88,000 to $136,000 per year, based on the most recent data from Glassdoor.
-These figures reflect total compensation including base salary and variable pay such as commission and bonus.
+The average Account Development Representative salary in the United States is $115,269 per year, based on the most recent data from Glassdoor.

 7. Account Development Representative Resume Tips